hitottiez/hitottiez.github.io/index.md

 - ht-nishimura [at] kddi-research.jp

 # News
+- 2022/01/01 The abstract of my Ph.D. thesis was published in JSAI.
 - 2021/03/25 I got a Ph.D. in Nagoya University.
 - 2020/09/11 Our journal was accepted to ITE-MTA.
 - 2020/07/31 I won the excellent basic research award 2020 in KDDI Research.